chingu-voyages/v46-tier1-team-02/README.md

 ## Installation

-Follow these steps to set up the Fireball application locally:
+Follow these steps to set up the ReciPick application locally:

 1. Clone the repository: